v-zhuravlev/zbx_media_pushover/README.md

 ### Setup media in user profile

-Next, proceed to your User profile and create new Media of Pushover type, use your User key in Send to field:
+Next, proceed to your User profile and create new Media of Pushover type, use your User key in Send to field.

 [![](images/tn/zabbix2.png?raw=true)](images/zabbix2.png)

 ### Check trigger actions